 The First Christian Church of Garnett, KS was organized in the fall of 1857 by John Ramsey, at the home of Cornelius Anderson, with thirty members.
-They met in the homes for a year, then in a schoolhouse and a hall until their church was built in 1871.
+They met in homes for a year, then in a schoolhouse and a community hall until their church was built in 1871.
 The rough lumber was cut on South Pottawatomie Creek, south of Garnett.
 And the finishing lumber was hauled from Kansas City by oxen.
-The church was one straight building with five windows on each side, and candles were used for additional light.
-(This part later became part of what is now the Social Hall).
+The original church building was one straight with five windows on each side, and candles were used for additional light.
+(This part later became part of what is now the coffee bar and offices).

-In 1878 a Sunday School was organized and Henry Martin, the congregation's fourth pastor, began serving.
-Martin, a farmer from Princeton, drove a team of horses to Garnett to be with the church.
+In 1878, Sunday School was organized by Henry Martin, the congregation's fourth pastor.
+Martin, a farmer from Princeton, drove a team of horses to Garnett to be with the church on Sunday's and when needed.
 In the 1880s an organ was purchased and a baptistry was added.
 Heat was provided by a coal stove.